lawrennd/gplvm/README.md

 GP-LVM Software
 ===============

-This page will describe examples of how to use the Gaussian process latent variable model Software (GPLVM) available for [download here](http://www.cs.man.ac.uk/neill-bin/software/downloadForm.cgi?toolbox=gplvm).
+This is a deprecated release of GPLVM matlab software.
 Alternative GP-LVM implementations from this site: The GP-LVM C++ software is available from [here](http://inverseprobability.com/gplvmcpp/).
 The main GPLVM release is the FGPLVM toolbox which uses a different form of sparsification.
 This release is maintained only occaisionally.
 This new version is available [here](http://inverseprobability.com/fgplvm/).
-The GPLVM software can be downloaded [here](http://www.cs.man.ac.uk/neill-bin/software/downloadForm.cgi?toolbox=gplvm).

 Release Information
 -------------------